abhi19gupta/TwitterAnalytics/readme.md

 --------------------------------------------------------------

 Here is a quick overview of the files in the repo with their brief description.
-For more involved documentation, navigate to Documentation/build/html/index.html of the pdf file of the documentaion in the same directory.
+For more involved documentation, navigate to Documentation/build/html/index.html or the pdf file of the documentaion in the same directory.

 ```
 project
 │   readme.md
-│   notes.txt (Some impoertant things about the tools used in the project)
+│   notes.txt (Some important things about the tools used in the project)
 │
 └───Dashboard Website (Contains the django code for the dashboard website)
 │   │   manage.py